-The winners of the 2016 PEN/New England Awards are Jim Shepard in fiction, Reginald Dwayne Betts in poetry, and Rinker Buck in nonfiction.
-Novelist and award administrator Jennifer Haigh—herself a two-time winner—presented the $1,000 awards on Sunday, April 10, at the JFK Library in Boston.
+The winners of the 2016 PEN/New England Awards were Jim Shepard in fiction, Reginald Dwayne Betts in poetry, and Rinker Buck in nonfiction.
+Novelist and award administrator Jennifer Haigh—herself a two-time winner—presented the $1,000 awards in April at the JFK Library in Boston.

 In selecting Jim Shepard’s novel The Book of Aron (Knopf), fiction judge Dana Spiotta wrote: “Like all great historical fiction, The Book of Aron looks to the past but also interrogates the present.
 And in doing so, this unsentimental, emotionally raw book leaves you weeping for every child everywhere whom we have failed to protect.”

 Jim Shepard is the author of six previous novels, including Project X, and four story collections, including You Think That’s Bad.
 His third collection, Like You’d Understand, Anyway, was a finalist for the National Book Award and won The Story Prize.
 Project X won the 2005 Library of Congress / Massachusetts Book Award for Fiction, as well as the ALEX Award from the American Library Association.
 His short fiction has appeared in Harper’s, The Paris Review, The Atlantic Monthly, The New Yorker, and elsewhere, and four of his stories have been chosen for the Best American Short Stories.
 He teaches at Williams College and in the Warren Wilson MFA program, and lives in Williamstown, Massachusetts